 A very unique broadhead, made in the spirit of a fixed blade—sturdy, and can do sizeable internal damage to drop your game near the spot you shot it

-• PIVOTING BROADHEADS: Pivots as needed to keep arrow driving on impact, even when coming in contact with bone
+- PIVOTING BROADHEADS: Pivots as needed to keep arrow driving on impact, even when coming in contact with bone.
+The most accurate, deepest 100 grain penetrating fixed blade broadhead in the world that flies like a field point.

-• AIRFOIL AERODYNAMICS: Deep lobes on tip creates an airfoil that eliminates wind planning for field-point accuracy and better flight
+- AIRFOIL AERODYNAMICS: Deep lobes on tip creates an airfoil that eliminates wind planing for field point accuracy and better flight

-• BACK CUT TECHNOLOGY: 0.032-inch, rear-sharpened, stainless steel blades are silent in flight and in the event of no pass-through continue to maximize devastation on both the front and rear of blades
+- BACK CUT TECHNOLOGY: The 0.032-inch, rear-sharpened, stainless steel blades are silent in flight and in the event of no pass-through continue to maximize devastation on both the front and rear of blades.
+Works well for turkey hunting and deer hunting.

 Pros: